byeongtakpark/uam/opt_fleet/README.md

 ## Overview

-Urban Air Mobility (UAM) offers a promising solution to urban traffic congestion by enabling on-demand air-based transportation.
+Urban Air Mobility (UAM) offers a promising solution to urban traffic congestion by enabling on-demand aerial transportation.
 However, the stochastic nature of passenger demand introduces significant challenges in maintaining high service availability—especially vehicle availability at vertiports.

-This project develops a closed Jackson network model with passenger loss to capture the dynamics of an on-demand UAM system.
-We formulate a **profit-maximization problem** that determines the **optimal fleet size** while satisfying a minimum service availability threshold.
+A closed Jackson network model with passenger loss is developed to capture the dynamics of an on-demand UAM system.
+A **profit-maximization problem** is presented that determines the **optimal fleet size** while satisfying a minimum service availability.
 The model explicitly accounts for demand uncertainty and considers both **proactive fleet provisioning** and **reactive passenger compensation** strategies.

 An iterative exact solution search algorithm is implemented to identify:
-- The **minimum fleet size** required to meet availability targets
+- The **minimum fleet size** required to meet minimum service availability for all vertiports
-- The **optimal fleet size** that maximizes profit under various compensation scenarios
+- The **optimal fleet size** that maximizes operator's profit under various compensation strategies

 The model is validated through a Seoul City case study.
 Results show that:
 - A fleet of 40 vehicles maximizes profit under baseline assumptions